Beyond Boston

 Cambridge Visitor Information Center

-Cambridge boundary check
+Cambridge reality check

 Discover Central Massachusetts

-Central Massachusetts fallback
+Central Massachusetts alternative

 Visitors whose extra day is better spent around Worcester and Central Massachusetts.